 - Score a minimum of 6.0 on the IELTS

-- Score 450 or higher on the Critical Reading section of the SAT-I
+- Score 450 or more on the verbal section of the International Scholastic Aptitude Test

 The following information is not required as part of your application for admission; however, it is required to obtain a student visa if a student is accepted and plans to enroll at Catawba:

-- Original bank statement or letter from the bank issued within the last 6 months
+- Original English translated bank statement from bank.
+Bank statement must be within 6 months of submission.

 Students must schedule an appointment with the consulate in their home country to be considered for a visa.
 For more information on how to obtain your student visa, please visit https://travel.state.gov/content/travel/en/us-visas/study/student-visa.html#howtoapply.

 The cost of attendance at Catawba can be found under the Tuition & Fees section of the college website.
 Please note this amount does not include transportation costs, books, other assorted living expenses, and health insurance.